cisagov/ScubaGear/README.md

 - **$OutPath** refers to the folder path where the output JSON and the HTML report will be created.
 Defaults to the same directory where the script is executed.
 This parameter is only necessary if an alternate report folder path is desired.
 The folder will be created if it does not exist.

-### Invoke-SCuBA Parameter Configuration File Syntax and Examples
+### Parameter Configuration File Syntax and Examples
 Most of the `Invoke-SCuBA` parameters supplied on the comment line can be placed into a configuration file with the path specified by `-ConfigFilePath` parameter.
 It should be noted that the following parameters are supported only on the command line.
 - ConfigFilePath